 Deceased estate redemptions may be cancelled, deferred, scaled back or suspended in exceptional circumstances such as where it is impracticable to offer liquidity or it would not be in the best interests of remaining investors for liquidity to be offered.

 Please send all documentation to the Charter Hall registry team at email@example.com.

 Information for financial advisers

-For investments held on wrap platforms, the redemption request can be managed by the wrap platform or you can transfer the investment off wrap to a direct holding and deal with Charter Hall directly.
-If you have multiple clients with deceased estates you may be eligible to submit a single request, please contact your local BDM for further information.
+For investments held on wrap platforms, the redemption request can be managed by the wrap platform directly using the Deceased Estate Withdrawal Request Form (Wrap) or you can transfer the investment off wrap to a direct holding and deal with Charter Hall directly.
+Please contact your local BDM for further information.

 Option 2: Transfer the investment to a surviving holder or beneficiary

 If you are ineligible to request a redemption, your application to redeem is not approved or you wish to keep the investment for other reasons, you need to transfer the investment to a surviving holder or beneficiary.
 Please see below for what to provide depending on the holding type.

 Individual account (Australian unitholding) without probate (only possible if the holding is valued at less than $20,000):